SoundSpaces 2.0: A Simulation Platform for Visual-Acoustic Learning: Evaluation and Benchmarks

 \KG{Here we introduce the} \emph{continuous} AV-Nav task, enabled by SoundSpaces 2.0 simulation.
 In this task, the agent can either move forward 0.15 m per step at a speed of 1m/s or turn left/right 10 degrees.
 If the agent issues a stop action within 1m radius of the goal, the episode is regarded as successful. \KG{Importantly,} the agent not only moves in continuous space but also receives acoustically continuous audio signals (cf.~Sec.~\ref{sec:continuous_rendering}). \CA{We use the high-speed rendering mode. }

 We generalize the existing audio-visual navigation (AV-Nav) agent~\cite{chen_soundspaces_2020} to a distributed audio-visual navigation (DAV-Nav) agent equipped with DD-PPO~\cite{wijmans_dd-ppo_2020} \CA{to speed up the training process}.
 We train and test on the AudioGoal navigation dataset~\cite{chen_soundspaces_2020}.
-To ablate the simulation improvement as detailed in Sec.~\ref{sec:rendering}, for the SoundSpaces baseline, we train DAV-Nav on SoundSpaces' discrete setup with data rendered from the enhanced simulation; the action space is the same as during training.
+To ablate the simulation improvement as detailed in Sec.~\ref{sec:rendering}, for the SoundSpaces baseline, we train DAV-Nav on SoundSpaces’ discrete setup (agent only moving between grid points) with data rendered from the enhanced simulation; the action space is either moving forward 1 m, turning left/right 90 degrees or issuing a stop action.

 Table~\ref{tab:audiogoal_benchmark} shows the results \KG{using the standard metrics of success rate, success rate normalized by path length (SPL), and distance to goal.} If only the space is continuous, the DAV-Nav agent trained on SoundSpaces has 64.2\% success rate and 27.5\% SPL on average compared to 64.7\% success rate and 49.3\% SPL of the agent trained on SoundSpaces 2.0.
 This shows spatial continuity mostly harms the agent's efficiency rather than its success rate; the agent can still navigate to the source \KG{despite} having more collisions.
 However, when the sound is \CA{acoustically} continuous, \KG{the baseline's} performance drops.
 This is \KG{likely} because the agent relies on the direct-sound cue that is \KG{(inaccurately)} always present in the audio, while in the continuous-sound rendering, direct sound is always mixed with the reverberation in the environment, making navigation more difficult.
 In comparison, the agent trained on SoundSpaces 2.0 achieves a much higher success rate and is much closer to the goal location on average.
 This shows it is essential to model both spatial and acoustic continuity for AV-Nav, \KG{which SoundSpaces 2.0 enables.
 Furthermore, recall that SoundSpaces 2.0 opens up any other 3D scene dataset for exploring AV-Nav, whereas previously only Replica or Matterport3D were applicable.}